cultuurnet/apidocs/projects/widgets/docs/rows-and-blocks.md

 3. **Verfijningen**: with a facet block a surfer can filter the search result list.
 4. **HTML**: with a HTML block you can add HTML content yourself to the widget page.
 You can do this by the means of a HTML editor or by writing HTML yourself.

 Each block can be added multiple times.

-However, for the sake of a smooth user experience we recommend to use only one block
+[insert image]

 ### Moving blocks